 6. KNOW WHERE YOU NEED DRIVERS THE MOST

+Perhaps one of the most important truck driver recruiter tips we have for you is simple: knowing where you need help the most.
 While it’s true that most carriers hire as many drivers as they can find and qualify, everyone has some extra-hot positions.
 Maybe your sales team just picked up some new freight in a part of the country you don’t have a lot of drivers in or one fleet or terminal is just really hard to staff.
 Finding candidates for those high-need areas will increase the effect a recruiter can have on a business.

 7. KNOW YOUR RECRUITING POLICIES & PROCEDURES